cwang1996/rainforest-ecommerce-shop/README.md

 - Login and register for both admin and users.
 - Admin dashboard with ability to track sales and revenue as well as add or remove products.
+- Feature to add or remove cart items already in the shopping cart

 Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server